Overview

 Summary AI

-The section amends the America’s Conservation Enhancement Act to increase the National Fish Habitat Board's membership from 26 to 28 members, adjusts representation requirements to include specific representatives from the Department of the Interior and Indian Tribes, and modifies voting requirements to apply to only the members present.
+The section amends the America's Conservation Enhancement Act to increase the National Fish Habitat Board's members from 26 to 28 and changes the composition to include more representatives from the Department of the Interior, Indian Tribes, and Regional Fishery Management Councils or Marine Fisheries Commissions.
+Additionally, it specifies that decisions are made by the members present, rather than all members.

 202. Fish Habitat Partnerships Read Opens in new tab